Does your child fight sleeping in a big bed? Discover the top 7 items you need when she resists the toddler bed transition.

 Do you have a rule about sticking to one or two stuffed animals in bed?
 Make an exception and allow your child to bring as many (or let’s say, up to five) stuffed animals to her new toddler bed.

-As exciting as a new bed or new sheets can be, being surrounded by familiar stuffed animals can help ease any anxieties she may have about her new arrangement.
+As exciting as a new bed or new sheets can be, familiar stuffed animals can help ease any anxieties she may have about her new arrangement.

 5. Light-up alarm clock

 Many parents have found that a light-up alarm clock helps their toddlers stay in bed until wake-up time.
-These alarm clocks turn on at a specific time you set—let’s say 6:30am—which is your child’s cue he can get out of bed or leave the room.
+These alarm clocks turn on at a specific time you set—let’s say 6:30am—which is your child’s cue that she can get out of bed or leave the room.

-Light-up alarm clocks not only give kids a way to “tell time” and know when to get up, but they also reassure them that they’re not stuck in bed forever.
-That come morning or when the lights turn on, they can freely get out of their beds completely.
+A light-up alarm clock not only gives her a way to “tell time” and know when to get up, but also reassures her that she’s not stuck in bed forever.
+Come morning or when the lights turn on, she can freely get out of her bed completely.

 6. Doorknob locks

-Now that your toddler can get out of bed, what do you do if he keeps opening the door?
+Now that your toddler can get out of bed, what do you do if she keeps opening the door?

 The first night my eldest slept in a toddler bed was a disaster.
-Sleeping in a toddler bed meant he could open the door and leave the room—which he did for two hours.
+Sleeping in a bed meant he could open the door and leave the room—which he did for two hours straight.

 Each time he did, my husband or I would walk him back to bed to send the message that his bed was where he belonged.
-But after those two hours passed, I knew this couldn’t continue.
+But two hours in and I knew this couldn’t continue.

 The next night, we used doorknob locks on the inside of his room, preventing him from opening the door.
 It seemed strange to use these locks, since we were essentially making sure he couldn’t get out of his room.